Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States

 The quasi-static feedback \eqref{eq:feedbackXU} which introduces the derivatives $v=y_{[\kappa]}$ as inputs is obtained by substituting the above expressions \eqref{eq:crane_y_e} for $y_{[0,\kappa-1]}$ and $y_{[\kappa,R]}=v_{[0,R-\kappa]}$ into the flat parameterization $F_u$ of the control input (not stated here explicitly), which yields a linearizing feedback of the form

 This feedback is again of the desired form \eqref{eq:intro_quasi_static_feedback_x}.

-\section{Tracking control design for $(x,u)$-flat systems}
+\section{Tracking control design for $\boldsymbol{(x,u)}$-flat systems}

-The exact linearization of a flat system, which we have discussed in Section \ref{sec:exact_lin}, is only the first step in the design of a flatness-based tracking control.
-The input-output behavior of the exactly linearized system is given by $m$ integrator chains, and hence the second step consists in the construction of an additional feedback such that the tracking error with respect to a reference trajectory $y^d(t)$ is stabilized asymptotically.
-If the time derivatives of the flat output which form these integrator chains are available from measurements or estimates, then designing such a stabilizing feedback is of course a straightforward task.
-Furthermore, if the exact linearization has been performed by a quasi-static feedback \eqref{eq:intro_quasistatic_feedback} of a generalized Brunovsk\'y state, then the time derivatives of the flat output which are needed for a stabilizing feedback are obviously given by the same generalized Brunovsk\'y state.
+Trajectory tracking is a fundamental control engineering problem.
+Given a reference trajectory~$y^d(t)$ for the flat output $y$, the goal is to design a feedback control law which assures that the tracking error $e=y-y^d$ asymptotically decays to zero.
+The exact feedback linearization of a flat system, which we have discussed in Section \ref{sec:exact_lin}, is only the first step in the design of a~flatness-based tracking control.
+The input-output behavior of the exactly feedback linearized system is given by $m$ integrator chains, and hence the second step consists in the construction of an additional feedback such that the tracking error with respect to a reference trajectory~$y^d(t)$ is stabilized asymptotically.
+If the time derivatives of the flat output which form these integrator chains are available from measurements or estimates, then designing such a stabilizing feedback is of course a~straightforward task.
+Furthermore, if the exact feedback linearization has been performed by a~quasi-static feedback \eqref{eq:intro_quasistatic_feedback} of a generalized Brunovsk\'y state, then the time derivatives of the flat output which are needed for a stabilizing feedback are obviously given by the same generalized Brunovsk\'y state.